Calendar of Events 2025

 cocktail Time at Water Street Kitchen & Bar; noon to 3pm & 4:30 to 9pm

-With a recent receipt from any shop in Wiscasset Village, order a discounted Pomegranate Tequila Sour, a seasonal and delicious cocktail prepared just for Marketfest shoppers.
+With a recent receipt from any shop in Wiscasset Village, shoppers could order a discounted Pomegranate Tequila Sour, a seasonal and delicious cocktail prepared just for Marketfest shoppers.
 15 Water St.

 Santa’s Block Party, 5pm

-It’s a kids’ night out, but adults are welcome to experience the magic of the holiday season!
-Scout Hall, 7 Lincoln St.
+It was kids’ night out, but adults were welcome to experience the magic of the holiday season!
+Scout Hall, 7 Lincoln St. The delightful and fun-packed evening included:

-• enjoy hot cocoa and seasonal treats; make holiday crafts while waiting for Santa
+hot cocoa and seasonal treats; holiday crafts while waiting for Santa

-• Merry & Bright Light Parade, starting at 5:30pm, brings Santa to the door.
-Watch the parade as it glows down Hooper St., right onto Federal St., left onto Main St. (Rte.
+and a Merry & Bright Light Parade that brought Santa to the door.
+Onlookers were gathered along the route, down Hooper St., right onto Federal St., left onto Main St. (Rte.
 1), right onto Water St.

 Saturday, december 6, 2025